 Important This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, click the following article number to view the article in the Microsoft Knowledge Base:

 322756 How to back up and restore the registry in WindowsTo resolve this issue, follow these steps:

-Delete the local policy registry subkey.
+- Delete the local policy registry subkey.
 To do this, follow these steps:

-Click Start, click Run, type regedit in the Open box, and then click OK.
+- Click Start, click Run, type regedit in the Open box, and then click OK.

 - In Registry Editor, locate and then click the following subkey: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\IPSec\Policy\Local